All Episodes

 But he couldn't do that because all Trump cares about is Trump.

-So he got defensive about his victory, and that started this four-year war with our intelligence folks.
+So he got defensive about his victory and that started this four-year war with our intelligence folks.

 So how do you feel about all the impeachments?

-Well, uh if I were in the House, I've said publicly I would have voted to impeach him both times.
+Well, if I were in the House, I've said publicly I would have voted to impeach him both times.

-I think it it was warranted both times.
+I think it was warranted both times.

-I know, because I read every inch of the Mueller report four times, that Donald Trump obstructed justice.
+I know because I read every inch of the Mueller report four times that Donald Trump obstructed justice.

 So yes, I would have impeached him.

-And then the second time, Chase, Donald Trump using his again, he's a dictator.
+And then the second time, Chase, Donald Trump using his, again, he's a dictator.

 He used his position in government to pressure another foreign government to screw with our election.